ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 - **DevOps/CI/CD**: Automating secure deployments and operations.
 - **AI/ML**: Managing secure access to models and datasets.
 - **Digital Transformation**: Scaling secure operations in modern IT.
-- **Digital Wallets**: Ensuring secure transactions for wallets in public and private sectors.
+- **Digital Wallets**: Ensuring secure management and transactions for wallets in public and private sectors.

 We can summarize as following:

-    The `Identity Actor Model` applies to any system—whether hardware, software, or a combination of both—where a `node` is responsible for managing requests from a principal.
-The `node` securely processes these requests by operating within a clearly defined authorization context, performing actions strictly on behalf of the principal while enforcing the necessary security and operational boundaries.
+    The `Identity Actor Model` applies to any system—whether hardware, software, or a combination of both—where a `Node` is responsible for managing requests from a `Principal`.
+The `Node` securely processes these requests within a clearly defined authorization context, acting as an `Actor` and performing actions strictly on behalf of the `Principal` while enforcing necessary security and operational boundaries.

 Below are two illustrative examples to help understand the concept.
 These are purely figurative and not exhaustive, meant only to provide practical context: